🎮

 GPD G5A pairs the hardware with 5.0 inch, TFT Touchscreen, 60 Hz, 800 x 480, 5:3, and 186.59 PPI.
 That is the kind of detail stack retro buyers should linger on, because a handheld can be technically capable and still feel wrong if the aspect ratio, sharpness, and scaling story are off.
 The screen protection is listed as Plastic, a small clue that often hints at how polished or rough the front face might feel in daily use.

 The controls are described with Disc Lower placement, Dual thumbsticks with L3/R3 Upper placement, 4 Buttons, L1, R1, L2, R2 Vertical, and Power, Reset, Volume +-.
 That matters more than many spec sheets admit, because the difference between a fun handheld and a fatiguing one often shows up in the D-pad, shoulder shape, and how naturally the thumbs settle into place.
-If the screen is what sells a handheld in screenshots, the controls are what decide whether it earns repeat sessions.
+This is where a retro handheld stops being abstract and starts becoming a piece of physical furniture for your hands.

 How To Read This Device

 GPD G5A is best framed as a machine for players who want a balanced handheld that can stretch beyond the basics.
-That may sound obvious, but it is the difference between buying a handheld that becomes a habit and one that turns into a drawer resident.
+This category rewards shoppers who know what kind of sessions they actually play, because not every strong device is strong in the same way.

 The horizontal shape matters here because it changes comfort, portability, and the kind of nostalgia the device leans into.
 The fact that it runs Android 4.4 also affects what kind of setup work, app ecosystem, and tinkering ceiling buyers should expect.